seanox/devwex/manuals/configuration.md

       <td>ADDRESS</td>
       <td>AUTO|IP|NAME</td>
       <td>
-        Local address or name of the server in the network.<br>
+        Local address or name of the server in the network. <code>AUTO</code>
-        <code>AUTO</code> corresponds to 0.0.0.0 and uses all IP addresses
-        available in the system.
+        corresponds to 0.0.0.0 and uses all IP addresses available in the system.
       </td>
     </tr>
     <tr>